umanochiocciola/Less/DOCUMENTATION.md

 example

-put 'A'  # this will put the letter "A" to the screen
+    put 'A'  # this will put the letter "A" to the screen</br>

 OUTPTUT: A

 # file extensions
 this is just a convention

-name.cmm   -   source file
+name.cmm   -   source file</br>
-name.lh    -   library/header
+name.lh    -   library/header</br>
-name.ccm   -   custom commands chart
+name.ccm   -   custom commands chart </br>